-Joseph was born the last year of Jacob’s 14-year service for Laban (Genesis 30:25-26), and Jacob could not leave Haran until the 14 years of service were over (the fact that Jacob had 11 sons in 7 years is not impossible because he had 2 wives and 2 concubines, all of which had children).
+Joseph was born the last year of Jacob’s 14-year service for Laban (Gen. 30:25-26), and Jacob could not leave Haran until the 14 years of service were over (the fact that Jacob had eleven sons in seven years is not impossible because he had two wives and two concubines, all of which had children).

-The wording of Genesis 30:25-26 shows us that Joseph was born that 14th year, when Jacob was 91 (cp.
-Old Testament Commentary by Keil and Delitzsch).
-That means that Jacob was 77 years old when he started working for Laban and 84 years old when his first seven years of dowry-service were over and he was allowed to marry Leah and Rachel (Gen. 29:19, 26-30).
+The wording of Genesis 30:25-26 shows us that Joseph was born that fourteenth year, when Jacob was 91.a That means that Jacob was 77 years old when he started working for Laban and 84 years old when his first seven years of dowry-service were over and he was allowed to marry Leah and Rachel (Gen. 29:19, 26-30).
 After Joseph was born, Jacob stayed six more years in Haran, working for Laban and building his wealth of flocks and herds (Gen. 31:38, 41).
 So Jacob was 97 when he returned from Haran to the land of Judah (Gen. 31:38-41).
-Rachael died in childbirth when Jacob and his family were back in Israel, but they had not yet reached Bethlehem (Gen. 35:16-19).
+Rachel died in childbirth when Jacob and his family were back in Israel, but they had not yet reached Bethlehem (Gen. 35:16-19).